 A New Zealander who has been granted a Resident Return Visa, and subsequently re-enters Australia after the Must Not Arrive After date on their Visa Grant Notice, will become an Special Category Visa-holder again.
 They must reapply for RRV and reside for another year as a permanent resident before applying for citizenship.
 Or four years if the proposed citizenship changes are passed.

 Resident Return Visa

 Being granted a Resident Return Visa (RRV) makes you a permanent resident, allowing you to reside in Australia indefinitely.
 However, you must renew your RRV travel capacity if travelling overseas after the initial 12 months.
-It can take up to two months to be processed if you’ve haven’t been lawfully present in Australia, as a permanent resident, for two of the last five years.
+It can take more than two months to be processed if you’ve haven’t been lawfully present in Australia, as a permanent resident, for two of the last five years.
 Note: time spent overseas will not count towards the two years.

 You will need to upload:

 - a completed and signed Form 80 Personal Particulars for Character Assessment (now required for all visa and citizenship applications).

 - a NZ criminal history check, regardless of how long you’ve lived in Australia, and even if you have previously provided one.
 (Now only valid for six months).

 - New Zealand Ministry of Justice Consent to Disclosure of Information form.
 The MoJ request ID number is shown on your NZ police check.